-The WHS Regulations include more specific requirements for PCBUs to manage the risks of hazardous chemicals, airborne contaminants and plant, as well as other hazards associated with confined spaces.
+The WHS Regulations include more specific requirements for PCBUs to manage the risks of hazardous chemicals, airborne contaminants, plant and psychosocial hazards, as well as other hazards associated with confined spaces.

 PCBUs have a duty to consult workers about work health and safety and may also have duties to consult, cooperate and coordinate with other duty holders.